jgrugru/htmlfactory/htmlfactory_new/README.md

 # <div class='my-class'></div>
 ```

-To add content between tags, we can pass any object can be cast to a *str*.
+To add content between tags, we can pass any object that can be cast to a *str*.
 ```python
 # pass a string
 print(TagFactory("div.my-class", innerHTML='I am inside the div.'))